View All Publications

 About Francesca Marassi

-Francesca M. Marassi obtained her Ph.D. in Chemistry from the University of Toronto in 1993.
-Dr. Marassi received her postdoctoral training at the University of Pennsylvania where she held Postdoctoral Fellowships from the Natural Sciences & Engineering Research Council of Canada (1993-1995) and from the Medical Research Council of Canada (1995-1998).
+Dr. Marassi earned her Ph.D. in Chemistry from the University of Toronto in 1993.
+She received postdoctoral training at the University of Pennsylvania, where she held fellowships from the Natural Sciences and Engineering Research Council of Canada (1993-1995) and from the Medical Research Council of Canada (1995-1998).
 In 1998, Dr. Marassi joined the Division of Structural Biology at the Wistar Institute in Philadelphia, as Assistant Professor and, in 1999, she was appointed Wistar Professor of Pharmacology at the University of Pennsylvania.
 In December 2000, Dr. Marassi joined the Sanford-Burnham Medical Research Institute as Assistant Professor.
-She is currently Associate Professor in the Apoptosis and Cell Death Research program.
+She is currently Professor in the NCI-Designated Cancer Center.